revlack/ElectronicDevices/README.md

 # ElectronicDevices
 a simple project for electronic devices search.
-It's could be a good template for your project !
+It could be a good template for your project !